Atique6/real-time-market-streaming-kafka/README.md

 ---

 ## Pipeline summary
+- WebSocket → Kafka → Consumers → PostgreSQL → Dashboard
+- Binance stream used for real-time market data
-WebSocket to Kafka to Consumers to PostgreSQL to Dashboard Alerts are generated using EWMA volatility baselines and stored in PostgreSQL
+- Alerts are generated using EWMA volatility baselines and stored in PostgreSQL